 The royal ravens are kept in pairs in aviaries next to the Wakefield Tower overnight to protect them from marauding urban foxes9.
 After a breakfast of raw chicken legs they are allowed out to roam the grounds, where they delight and tease human visitors with their attention-seeking antics.
 They are tempted back into their quarters at suppertime with dry biscuits soaked in animal blood.
 Also on the menu are mouse tartare, rat carcass and rabbit filet, Tower kitchen scraps, and eggs once a week.
 They are also partial to offal - when Hardey passed the milestone of 21 years' service at the Tower, he was rewarded with a sheep's heart to feast on.
 Tower visitors are discouraged from feeding the royal birds due to the risk of injury (but ravens are, by nature, scavengers, and will try to steal a tourist's snacks).

 All of the Tower ravens are named and ringed in case they venture a little too far from barracks.
 One, named Grog, who had lived at the Tower for 21 years, made his escape in 1981 and was last seen near a pub called the Rose and Punchbowl in the East End.
 One miscreant, who took a fancy to local television aerials, was unceremoniously discharged from royal duty and despatched to the Welsh Mountain Zoo.
 Sadly, a Tower raven called Black Jack dropped dead from shock at the sound of cannon fire marking the funeral of His Grace the Duke of Wellington on 18 November, 1852.
 As was fashionable then, Black Jack was sent to a taxidermist where he was stuffed and mounted.
 He still resides, resplendent in a carved wooden display case, in the Tower's private museum.
 One prodigious royal raven, Jim Crow, lived at the Tower until he was 44 years old.
 A breeding pair, Huginn and Muninn, arrived at the Tower in 2018.
-They have their own private aviary built in the castle moat.
-Their first batch of eggs produced four chicks; one, named George after the patron saint of England, remained at the Tower.
+Their first batch of eggs produced four chicks, one, named George after the patron saint of England, remained at the Tower.
 The other three chicks were sent to Mike Keen, landlord of The Boot pub in Freston, Suffolk, to be raised alongside his own pet raven.
 So the disappearance of queen Merlina, leaving just seven ravens on duty at the Tower: Erin, George, Gripp, Harris, Jubilee, Poppy and Rocky, needn't ruffle too many feathers.
 There are ravens to spare, just awaiting the call of the Ravenmaster.